Welfare Division is categorized into three subsections:

 ▪ Provide soft start-up loans to set up micro-enterprises

-Every year Department of Home -OR- the Centrel Tibetan Relief Committee (CTRC) provides Skill Training Opportunities to about 100-10 Unemployed Tibetan youths mostly from India.
-Youths from Nepal and Sikkim areas could not be incorporated in this project due to some unavoidable difficulties involved.
+Every year Department of Home or the Central Tibetan Relief Committee (CTRC) provides Skill Training Opportunities to about 100-10 unemployed Tibetan youths, mostly from India.
+Youths from Nepal and Sikkim areas could not be incorporated into this project due to some unavoidable difficulties involved.

-All the trainees are provided free residential facilities at Institute for Small Trade Learning, Neelamangala in Bangaluru, South India.
+All the trainees are provided free residential facilities at the Institute for Small Trade Learning, Neelamangala, in Bengaluru, South India.
 Those interested in doing the training should register at their respective Settlement Office before the deadline set by them.
-The settlement office will then collect all the applicant’s forms and must be sent to Department of Home by the deadline specified.
+The settlement office will then collect all the applicant’s forms which must be sent to the Department of Home by the deadline specified.
 Forms received thereafter will not be entertained.

-Employment generating courses including diploma program in hair styling, medical transcription, certificate in retail execution (salesman), combined fast track in beauty therapy, carpentry and tailoring, would be offered.
+Employment-generating courses, including a diploma program in hairstyling, medical transcription, a certificate in retail execution (salesman), combined fast track in beauty therapy, carpentry and tailoring, would be offered.

-Technological oriented courses, such as diploma in computer engineering, certificate in mobile phone technology, diploma in electrical engineering, certificate in photography, certificate in multi-media, diploma in hardware and network engineering and Microsoft certified in system engineering, would also be provided at different Institutions around Bangalore.
+Technologically oriented courses, such as a diploma in computer engineering, a certificate in mobile phone technology, a diploma in electrical engineering, a certificate in photography, a certificate in multi-media, a diploma in hardware and network engineering and a Microsoft certification in system engineering, would also be provided at different institutions around Bangalore.

-The trainees can get a plethora of employment scopes, including setting up mechanical shops for solving electrical and mechanical problems in the settlements, render computer services, photography, web-design and media publishing, and open up one’s own beauty parlours.
+The trainees can get a plethora of employment scopes, including setting up mechanical shops for solving electrical and mechanical problems in the settlements, rendering computer services, photography, web design and media publishing, and opening up one’s own beauty parlours.

 CATHOLIC RELIEF SERVICE (CRS) *

 Catholic Relief Services was founded in 1943 by the Catholic Bishops of the United States of America to assist the poor and disadvantaged outside the country.
-It is administered by a Board of Bishops and lay people, and is staffed by men and women committed to the Catholic Church’s apostolate of helping those in need.
+It is administered by a Board of Bishops and laypeople and is staffed by men and women committed to the Catholic Church’s apostolate of helping those in need.
 It maintains strict standards of efficiency and accountability.
-Donation of US people to poor and needy in cash are being used to purchase food commodities by USAID (United States Agency for International Development).
-The food commodities that we received are requisitioned by CRS.
+Donations of US people to the poor and needy in cash are being used to purchase food commodities by USAID (United States Agency for International Development).
+The food commodities that we received were requisitioned by CRS.

-CRS came to India through Indo – US bilateral agreement in the year 1951 with opening of four zonal offices (Lucknow, Kolkata, Mumbai and Hyderabad).
-The regional office has been stationed at New Delhi.
-CRS works in partnership with other developmental organization which are referred to as Counterpart Organization (CPO).
-CPO in turn works with several other NGO’s which are referred to as Operating Partners Organization (OPO).
-Before entering into partnership, all the parties need to reach an agreement.
-The agreement between CRS and CPO is called CRS-CPO agreement and the agreement between CPO and OPO is called CPO-OPO agreement.
+CRS came to India through an Indo – US bilateral agreement in the year 1951 with the opening of four zonal offices (Lucknow, Kolkata, Mumbai and Hyderabad).
+The regional office has been stationed in New Delhi.
+CRS works in partnership with other developmental organizations, which are referred to as Counterpart Organisations (CPO).
+CPO, in turn, works with several other NGOs, which are referred to as Operating Partners Organisations (OPO).
+Before entering into a partnership, all the parties need to reach an agreement.
+The agreement between CRS and CPO is called the CRS-CPO agreement and the agreement between CPO and OPO is called the CPO-OPO agreement.

-His Holiness the Dalai Lama’s Central Tibetan Relief Committee (CTRC) is one of the CPO who has entered into an agreement with CRS and has about 50 OPO’s presently operating under it.
-These OPO’s include schools, monasteries, nunneries, settlements, OPH’s (old people’s home) and others.
-The programs (Title-II) covered under the OPO’s are Nursery and Creche (NC), School Feeding (SF), Residential Institution (RI/BP) and Individual Health Care (IHC).
+His Holiness the Dalai Lama’s Central Tibetan Relief Committee (CTRC) is one of the CPOs that has entered into an agreement with CRS and has about 50 OPOs presently operating under it.
+These OPOs include schools, monasteries, nunneries, settlements, OPHs (old people’s homes) and others.
+The programs (Title-II) covered under the OPOs are Nursery and Creche (NC), School Feeding (SF), Residential Institution (RI/BP) and Individual Health Care (IHC).
 The total number of beneficiaries for all the above–mentioned programs for the fiscal year 2009 is 13,032.

-* This programs was CLOSED in August 2011
+* This program was CLOSED in August 2011

 Click here for the Announcement on Ton Nyan (Crop Failure) in Tibetan version.